Vivica A. Fox Is Not Happy About Issa Rae’s Rumored ‘Set It Off’ Remake: ‘It’s A Classic, Leave It Alone’

 However, Fox’s outspokenness about not wanting the film to get rebooted could potentially affect Rae’s decision to move forward.
 Since the remake is only in the developmental phase, a lot could change before the movie gets made.
 We may hear more from Fox about this should the project actually come to fruition.

-In the meantime, the actress has plenty to focus on with her new ION film in addition to her seven other films currently in production, including another holiday flick titled 2nd Chance for Christmas.
-At present, Fox can be seen recurring as Candace Mason on the final season of the network drama Empire.
+In the meantime, the actress has plenty to focus on with her new ION film, in addition to her seven other films currently in production, including another holiday flick titled 2nd Chance for Christmas.
+At present, Fox can be seen in a recurring role as Candace Mason in the final season of the network drama Empire.

 Christmas Matchmakers will premiere on December 8 on ION at 9 p.m.
-ET / 8 p.m.
-Central.
+EST / 8 p.m.
+CST.